 - An electric griddle is the ideal pancake-cooking tool because it maintains a constant temperature, but if you don't have one you can use a cast-iron skillet or nonstick pan.
 Just be mindful to raise or lower the heat as needed to keep the pancakes cooking evenly.

-- If you prefer buttermilk pancakes, you can swap in low-fat or nonfat buttermilk for the nonfat milk.
-If you do, add a 1/2 teaspoon of baking soda to the recipe.
+- Buttermilk pancakes: Swap in low-fat or nonfat buttermilk for the nonfat milk.
+If you do, add 1/2 teaspoon of baking soda to the recipe.

-- If making these in the fall or winter, add a pinch of pumpkin spice or drizzle of maple syrup to the batter.
-For some added zing, a little bit of ground ginger or lemon zest is a nice touch.
+- Fall pancakes: Add a pinch of pumpkin spice or a drizzle of maple syrup to the batter.
+For some added zing, use 1/2 teaspoon of ground ginger or a teaspoon of lemon zest.